sam20908/vscode-fastolympiccoding/README.md

 ### 👜 Inserting Prewritten Code

 - **Specify your library directory in settings to enable this functionality.
 Otherwise, nothing happens!**
+- **Make sure there is no newlines at the end of your templates for the folding to work!**

 ![File Template Gif](media/insert_file_template.gif)

 ---

 ### 🛜 Competitive Companion

+- **Open the extension's tab on VSCode's sidebar to activate the process of listening for Competitive Companion first!**

 ![Competitive Companion Gif](media/competitive_companion.gif)